Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Improved Critical**

-    When you cast make a ranged spell attack, the number you need to roll to score a critical hit is reduced by 1.
+    When you cast make a ranged spell attack, the number you need to roll to score a Critical Hit is reduced by 1.
 This effect can Stack.

 ### Sword Dancing
 *4th-level Feat*